aodn/aodn-portal/README.md

 [![Build Status](https://travis-ci.org/aodn/aodn-portal.png?branch=master)](https://travis-ci.org/aodn/aodn-portal)

-The AODN open geospatial portal is a [Grails](http://grails.org/) application for finding, visualising, and downloading geospatial data.
+The AODN open geospatial portal is a [Grails](http://grails.org/) application for discovering, subsetting, and downloading geospatial data.

 The application is a unified front end to other servers: